andreaslyn/verification-with-foundry/README.md

 ## A Process for Rigorous Verification with Foundry

-The process for verifying a Solidity smart contract with Foundry Forge consists of the following 4 steps.
+The process for verifying a Solidity smart contract with Foundry Forge consists of the following 4 stages.

 1. Code inspection of the smart contract
 2. A contract properties specification